-Here’s a hands-on comprehensive look at the GoPro Fusion ($699.99), the first all-in-one 360 camera from GoPro, including a 10-camera photo and video comparison.
+Here’s a hands-on comprehensive look at the GoPro Fusion ($699.99), the first all-in-one 360 camera from GoPro.
 I’ve been shooting with the Fusion since it launched and here is my hands-on review.
-WHAT’S NEW: added comparison between GoPro 5K vs. 4K .
+I also show several ways to use the GoPro Fusion to revolutionize your videos.
+I also discuss its advantages and disadvantages WHAT’S NEW: added comprehensive video review .

 – Background and history

 – More information about OverCapture and how it differs from Virb 360’s HyperFrame and Insta360 ONE’s FreeCapture